-Bluehost is a great web host.
-I used them when I first started and still use them today.
-I have had a great experience with them.
+Bluehost is a great web host to start.
+I used them when I first started and had a great experience with them.

-Bluehost is my current hosting company for my e-commerce site.
+Bluehost is the perfect choice for hosting company for an e-commerce site.
 They also offer an inexpensive and easy way to get you up and running with your blog on WordPress.
 Bluehost has free domain name registration, is amazingly affordable, and is the perfect place to start.

-I get that the whole thing can be confusing at first, but they have excellent support and tutorials.
-BlueHost offers a free domain name for the first year, which includes an SSL certificate (a secure server).
+The whole thing can be confusing at first, but they have excellent support and tutorials.
+BlueHost offers a free domain name for the first year, including an SSL certificate (a secure server).
 Their prices start at $5.95/month.

 Every business needs a website and a logo.
-Your logo is the face of your brand and the first thing customers see when they come to your website.
-You want a logo that's eye-catching, engaging and quickly tells the customer what your brand is all about.
+Your logo is your brand's face and the first thing customers see when they come to your website.
+You want a logo that's eye-catching, engaging, and quickly tells the customer what your brand is all about.

 Fiverr connects you with freelance graphic designers to design your logo.
-In addition, Fiverr has services beyond graphic design.
+Also, Fiverr has services beyond graphic design.
 They offer everything from web design to copywriting and more.
 You can find just about any freelance service for your business on Fiverr.

-As soon as I had the income for a professionally designed logo I hired a graphic designer from Fiverr.
+As soon as I had the income for a professionally designed logo, I hired a Fiverr graphic designer.
+He provided all the digital files and formats I needed.
 The transaction was very smooth, inexpensive and I'm so pleased with my logo.